loganelliottep/mac-terminal-config/README.md

-# mac-config
+# Terminal config for my Mac
-Terminal config for my Mac
+I like having vi as my terminal shell as well as displaying my current git branch and colouring all of this to make it super clear.

 # Prerequisites
 * Have sudo access